intoxstudio/restrict-user-access/readme.txt

 1. Go to User Access > Add New
 1. Click on the "Select content type" dropdown to add a condition
 1. Click on the created input field and select the content you want to restrict
-1. To the right you can choose to sync the level with a User Role.
-All users with the selected role will then get this level.
-Otherwise, add the level to each user individually under the Members tab or in their profile
+1. Go to the Members tab to add members
-1. Redirect unauthorized users to another page, or display content from another page along with a teaser/excerpt from the restricted content
+1. Redirect unauthorized users to a page or URL, or display content from another page along with a teaser/excerpt from the restricted content
 1. Give your new level a descriptive title and save it

 **Tips**
 In order to restrict a context, e.g. "All Posts with Category X", simply select a new type of content from the dropdown below the **AND** label and repeat Step 3.

 You can choose to negate conditions, meaning that if you negate the group "All posts with Category X", the level will get exclusive access to all content but that.

-= How do I make an Access Level extend/inherit another level? =

-Let us say you have two Access Levels, Gold and Silver.
-You want your users with the Gold level to be able to see content for the Silver level too.

-1. Go to User Access > Access Levels > Edit the Gold level
-1. To the right on this screen there is a Extend setting
-1. Choose the Silver level as Extend and click Update

-Your Gold level now inherits all the conditions and capabilities from your Silver level.
-You can create as many hierarchical levels as you want, e.g. Bronze -> Silver -> Gold -> Platinum.

 = I added a Level to a user, but it can still see other content? =